luxaim/luxaim.github.io/README.md

-Simple website created using HTML, CSS &amp; Javascript with smooth scroll effect
+luxaim website created using HTML, CSS and javascript with smooth scroll effect